- sales & marketing

 When it comes to the ease of implementation, pagination does have a slight edge.
 Almost all CMS and blogging software, by default, uses pagination for structuring and organizing the content.

 There’s no getting around it, if you want to add infinite scrolling features to your website then you need to be up and ready for some additional development work.
 Infinite scrolling might (or in most cases, will) contribute a lot to the end-user experience, however, it does make things more complex and sophisticated on the development side.
-Mainly because without proper optimization, any infinite scrolling feature you add onto your paginated site will not function perfectly.
+Mainly because without proper optimization, any infinite scrolling feature you add to your paginated site will not function perfectly.

 If you want to transform an entire website from paginated pages to infinite scroll design, then you need to be prepared to invest a significant amount of time restructuring your website’s organization and UX design layout from the ground up.